xtrusia/ceph-charms/ceph-radosgw/README.md

 ## Deployment

-To deploy a single RADOS gateway node within an existing Ceph cluster:
+Ceph RADOS Gateway is often containerised.
+Here a single unit is deployed to a new container on machine '1' within an existing Ceph cluster:

-    juju deploy ceph-radosgw
+    juju deploy --to lxd:1 ceph-radosgw
     juju add-relation ceph-radosgw:mon ceph-mon:radosgw

+If the RADOS Gateway is being integrated into OpenStack then a relation to the keystone application is needed:

+    juju add-relation ceph-radosgw:identity-service keystone:identity-service

 Expose the service: